mikedh/trimesh/CONTRIBUTING.md

 Contributing To Trimesh
 =======================

-Pull requests are appriciated!
+Pull requests are appreciated!

-## Developer Quickstart
+## Developer Quick Start

 Here's how I set up a new environment and write functions.
 It's not necessary to do it this way but it does make some things easier!
 Start with installing some stuff:
 ```
+# I create a virtul env I enter every time I open a
+# terminal.
+There are plenty of alternative
+# options like poetry, pipenv, conda, etc but for simple
+# pip-installing-to-my-home-dir needs this works fine
+python -m venv ~/myenv
+# enter the venv every time you open a new terminal
+echo "source ~/myenv/bin/activate" >> ~/.bashrc

+# pip install in our venv
 # no-implicit-concat adds a rule which disallows strings on
 # different lines with no comma being concatenated as this is
 # pretty much always a bug.
 pip install autopep8 flake8 flake8-no-implicit-concat codespell pyinstrument ipython
 ```

-I pretty much always start with a REPL inside a stub function:
+I pretty much always start with an interactive terminal (i.e. a "REPL") inside a stub function:
 ```
+import numpy as np

 def fancy_function(blah):
     if blah.shape != (3, 3):
        raise ValueError('this input was goofy!')